ACruz-42/F24_Team1_CapstoneDemo/Project Proposal Draft2.md

 Specification 11 will be tested by adding noise outside the game field but possible within the sight of the robot’s sensors.
 If the robot filters through the noise from 10 separate stimuli, specification 11 will be considered satisfied.

-The robot will know its location within 2 in. while traversing to 10 points of interest in a row in both an open and closed arena.
-This will ensure that the robot knows its location while it is traveling from point to point and through the cave.
-If the robot's internal location does not agree with its actual location, landmarks such as the April Tags will have to be used to help orient the robot.
-If this is successful, constraint 1 will be considered satisfied.

 ### Ethics and Responsibility

 This design team shall follow not only the rules of the competition Mining Mayhem, but also the National Electrical Code safety procedures, associated National Fire Protection Agency procedures, and abide by piracy laws.